 Changes made to the Faculty during this time were not limited solely to location.
 The University created the Faculty of Health Sciences in 1978, merging the schools of Medicine, Nursing and Human Kinetics together under the structure of the Faculty of Medicine’s existing governance.
 The occupational therapy and physiotherapy programs were added in 1986.
 By 1989, under the Dean Dr. Gilles Hurteau, the Faculty of Medicine regained its status as a separate academic unit.

 In 1995, the Office of Francophone Affairs was established to support and dedicate resources to the growth of French medical education in Canada.
 Today, the Faculty still enjoys tenure as the nation’s only bilingual medical school.

-The Aboriginal Program was created in 2005.
-In addition to increasing enrolment of Aboriginal students in medical education, the program was founded to promote awareness of Aboriginal cultures, health and social issues in Canada.
+The Indigenous Program was created in 2005.
+In addition to increasing enrolment of Indigenous students in medical education, the program was founded to promote awareness of Indigenous cultures, health and social issues in Canada.